Beta Address: http://blish.org/sdrdxdoc/intro.html

 From my ray tracer

 With that kind of background, not only is SdrDx a natural fit to my skills, it's fun and entertaining.
-Of all the code I've written, this is the only non-commercial project that, considerably more than four years later, I'm both still using and still actively developing.
+Of all the code I've written, this is the only non-commercial project that, more than ten years later, I'm both still using and still actively developing.
 The whole SDR thing is absolutely fascinating to me.

 |toc||index||guide||changes||keyboard||, previous||. next|